 A reference group, consisting of representatives from parties, MLAs and special interest groups, including ACT Blind Citizens Australia and the Proportional Representation Society, provided feedback during development and testing of the system.
 More information on consultation.

 The Commission contracts an independent software auditing firm to audit the software code of the system to ensure that the software does not contain code that could have the effect of altering the result of the election.
 For example, checks are undertaken to ensure that no code has been included that would change the votes recorded by electors or insert or substitute fraudulent votes, or could in any other way alter the election outcome.
 More information on auditing.

 Election officials in electronic polling places account for barcodes in much the same way as they do for paper ballots.
 They provide records of barcodes issued, which are compared with the number of electronic votes cast.

 Data is written to 'write once' compact disks and multiple copies of the data are made, which are transported separately to the counting centre.
-These multiple copies could be compared with one another to prove that no tampering had taken place.
+These multiple copies can be compared with one another to prove that no tampering has taken place.

-Following the 2008 election the Commission surveyed a random sample of ballot papers batches from the three electorates and compared the written ballots with the data included in the data file follwoingentered.
-No data-entry errors were found.
+Following the 2008 election, the Commission surveyed a random sample of ballot paper batches from the three electorates and compared the written ballots with the data included in the data file.
+No data entry errors were found.
 More information is in the Electronic voting and counting system review (pdf - 921 kb).

 The electronic voting data is shown separately from the voting data entered from paper ballots, and separate tables are provided for each electorate.
 The data is arranged to enable selection of individual preferences, a complete ballot paper, or ballot papers from a particular polling place.
 (Note that for the 2001 election, electronic votes do not identify the polling place).

-The discs do not contain any programs that can be used to analyse this data.
+The disks do not contain any programs that can be used to analyse this data.

-Please contact the ACT Electoral Commission for the purchase price of the discs or for more information.
+Please contact the ACT Electoral Commission for the purchase price of the disks or for more information.